suwebdev/WATS-4000-gitbook/bootstrap-new-app/project-bootstrap-an-app.md

 This logic does not do too much except define the `props` function with an object that contains the `msg` property.
 The `props` object is what gets revealed to the template context for processing.

-We can add a name property to this componet
+We can add a `nam`e property to this componet
 Any property of the `data` object is accessible as a variable inside the template.
 The `msg` property is used in the `Hello` component template to create the content of the `<h1>` tag:

 ```